fresheneesz/keysight/README.md

 `keysight`
 =====

-A translator for javascript keyboard events to and from understandable english.
+A translator for javascript keyboard events to and from consistent and familiar charaacter and key representations.
 Take your `keydown`, `keypress`, and `keyup` events and reliably tranlate them into keyboard keys and characters.
 Its lightweight at 1.06KB minified and gzipped.